Spectral Theory of Isogeny Graphs: Introduction

-Isogeny graphs of ordinary curves are studied by Kohel \cite{Kohel}, they have a rather different (and simpler!) structure than the supersingular ones, sometime they go by the names of volcano graphs or jellyfish graphs
+Here we follow ideas from \cite{Rib,Emerton}.
+Using the moduli space of elliptic curves over $\mathbb{Z}$, we directly relate the adjacency matrix of the isogeny graphs with level structure to the action of certain Hecke operators on the coohomology of the moduli space of elliptic curves over $\mathbb{F}_{\ell}$.
+We then directly apply Deligne's proof of Weil conjecture.
+Our approach does not involve quaternion algebras, the Deuring and the Jaquet-Langlands correspondences, and modular forms, but still boils down to Deligne's Theorem.

-The Borel level structure case is also studied by Arpin in \cite{Arpin}.
-Other interesting papers are \cite{Land,Iez}.
-It is worth pointing out that in \cite{Pin,Arp_cic}, there is nice bound on the number of cycles on classical isogeny graphs obtained using different from ours.
-A few weeks after our this article appeared on ArXiv, Page and Wesolowski in \cite{OneEnd} gave an independent proof of a variant of Theorem \ref{thm:main2} using Jacquet–Langlands correspondence.
-In \cite{towers} graphs with full level structures are studied as infinite towers, studying the Galois and the connectedness properties.
+Let us also briefly survey a few papers on isogeny graphs which do not focus on the spectrum of the adjacency matrix.
+The Borel level structure case is studied by Arpin in \cite{Arpin}.
+The zeta-function of isogeny graphs with Borel level structure is studied in \cite{zeta-functions}.
+Other interesting papers are \cite{Land,Iez,towers}.
+In \cite{Pin,Arp_cic}, there is nice bound on the number of cycles on classical isogeny graphs obtained using different methods from ours.

+Isogeny graphs of ordinary curves are studied by Kohel \cite{Kohel}, they have a rather different (and simpler!) structure from the supersingular ones, sometime they go by the names of volcano graphs or jellyfish graphs.